MaDHouSe79/mh-cashasitem/readme/qb_inventory.md

 end)
 ```

-## There are 2 `inventory:server:SetInventoryData` you can use
+# There are 2 `inventory:server:SetInventoryData` you can use
-- Code 1 is for mh-cashasitem only.
+- Code 1 is for `mh-cashasitem` only.
-- Code 2 is for mh-cashasitem and mh-stashes
+- Code 2 is for `mh-cashasitem` and `mh-stashes`
-- NOTE: USE ONLY ONE for `inventory:server:SetInventoryData`
+- NOTE: USE ONLY ONE for `inventory:server:SetInventoryData` code

 # (Code 1) Replace this code in qb-inventory/server/main.lua
 ```lua